-Shows the different light activities that run on the device.
-You can have up to 10 activities in the light status list at the same time.
-When two or more activities run at the same time, the activity with the highest priority shows the light status.
-That row will be highlighted in green in the status list.
+Shows the different signaling LED activities that run on the device.
+You can have up to 10 activities in the signaling LED status list at the same time.
+When two or more activities run at the same time, the activity with the highest priority shows the signaling LED status.
+That row will be highlighted in the status list.